TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_forms.md

 1. Re-enable form submission with Turbo by removing the `data-turbo=false` attribute on the form tag, then also remove the hidden input with CSRF token tag and submit.

-   No more CSRF error!?!
+   No more CSRF error?!

-   The from is now submitted with Turbo, yet Rails still protects you by verifying a CSRF token.
+1. The from is now submitted with Turbo, yet Rails still protects you by verifying a CSRF token.
 Where does this token comes from?

-1. Check your inspector and your `application.html.erb` template.
-See a CSRF token that s always available?
+Check your inspector and your `application.html.erb` template.
+Can you find a CSRF token that is always available?
 Remove this one too from `application.html.erb`, and verify that the server hits back with a CSRF error.

 1. Reinstate the CSRF token tag in both places and carry on.